 The good news is that the technology is still in its infancy.
 In conversations with top Dolby engineers, they've admitted that there are still some kinks to the distribution process that they hope will be alleviated when the platform grows larger and more robust.
 In my opinion, it's still really clever and interesting technology that will revolutionize the home cinema once it becomes the standard, rather than something reserved for audiophiles like myself.

 Should you upgrade to Dolby Atmos?

 The big question: Should you upgrade your system to Dolby Atmos?

 If you're an entertainment junky keen on having the latest and greatest tech – i.e. you already own a 4K TV and a seriously sweet surround sound system – then yes.
 But if you're an average movie or TV buff, I would wait until the tech begins to normalize and comes down a bit more in price.

-The technology is almost ready for mainstream consumption with a number of game developers working on titles that support Atmos and Hollywood seemingly loving the technology.
-That said, like 4K TVs a few years ago, Dolby Atmos is still a bit of an outlier at this point and is best reserved for the people who have time to tinker around with audio settings to get things just the way they like it.
+The technology is almost ready for mainstream consumption with a number of game developers working on titles that support Atmos and with Hollywood seemingly loving the technology which means now might be the best time to jump on the bandwagon.